Nobhino-Nk/Nobhino-Nk/README.md

 I've got few skills so far, but not the least of course, i.e.

-> In Technical terms :- Python Programming language, Foundation knowledge of HTML, CSS, in-progress JavaScript, Fully understanding of LaTeX software.
+> In Technical terms :- Python Programming language, Foundation knowledge of HTML, CSS, in-progress JavaScript, Full understanding of LaTeX software.

 > In Data Analysis & Visualization :- Microsoft Excel, Power BI, NumPy, Matplotlib, etc.